Superradiant evolution of the shadow and photon ring of Sgr A$^\star$: Superradiant evolution

-where the final BH mass $M_F$ depends on the boson species, as well as the initial conditions for the BH spin and mass.
+where the final BH mass $M_F$ is fixed by the properties of the boson and the initial conditions for the BH spin and mass.
 Values of $\Delta r_C$ in units of $\mu{\rm as}$ are shown in Fig.~\ref{fig:SgrAdensity} for a vector field (top panel) and a tensor field (bottom panel).
-Merely for illustrative purposes, we have fixed the inclination angle to $i=60^\circ$.
+For illustrative purposes, the inclination angle is $i=60^\circ$.
 Along the black solid curve $\omega = m\Omega_{\rm BH}$ is satisfied, while dotted and dot-dashed curves mark contours for $\Delta r_C = 4\,\mu{\rm as}$ and $\Delta r_C = 8\,\mu{\rm as}$ respectively.
 For parameters above the red curves, the superradiance timescale is shorter than 5 years (dashed) or 20 years (solid).
-The purple dashed line marks the region above which the relative change in the BH mass is larger than 5\%, and therefore backreaction on the Kerr metric can start to be relevant, making a numerical approach accounting for this desirable~\cite{East:2017mrj}.
+The purple dashed line marks the region above which the relative change in the BH mass is larger than 5\%, therefore backreaction on the Kerr metric can start to be relevant, making a numerical approach accounting for this desirable~\cite{East:2017mrj}.
 The results for the vector case show a region for $\alpha_0 \sim 0.15$ and $a \gtrsim 0.9$ where the shadow drift could be within reach of the EHT along human timescales.
-Notice that the resolution to the shadow center can be significantly increased given a long enough observation time, making detection prospects with EHT and the next-generation EHT (ngEHT)~\cite{2021ApJS..253....5R,Lngeht} very optimistic.
+The resolution to the shadow center increase significantly for longer observation times, making detection prospects with EHT and the next-generation EHT (ngEHT)~\cite{2021ApJS..253....5R,Lngeht} very optimistic.

-In Fig.~\ref{fig:SgrA_images}, we show several examples of the shadow evolution for a vector boson with $\alpha_0 = 0.1$, at different inclination angles $i$.
-The background normalized intensity ($I/I_{\rm max}$) maps are generated using the radiative transfer code \texttt{IPOLE}~\cite{Moscibrodzka:2017lcu, Noble:2007zx} with an analytic radiative inefficient accretion flow model~\cite{Pu:2018ute}.
-The gray lines represent the evolution of shadow contours at different stages of the superradiant evolution.
-Notice that the shadow drift increases with $i$, and therefore this signature is particularly promising if the inclination angle is high.
+Figure~\ref{fig:SgrA_images} shows several examples of the shadow evolution for a vector boson with $\alpha_0 = 0.1$, at different inclination angles $i$.
+The background normalized intensity ($I/I_{\max}$) maps are generated using the radiative transfer code \texttt{IPOLE}~\cite{Moscibrodzka:2017lcu, Noble:2007zx} with an analytic radiative inefficient accretion flow model~\cite{Pu:2018ute}.
+Gray lines represent the evolution of shadow contours at different stages of the superradiant evolution.
+Since the shadow drift increases with $i$, this signature is particularly promising for high inclination angles.